-The vertical distance from the average elevation of the proposed finished grade along the wall or walls of the building or structure facing the street to:

-1) to the highest point of the roof of a flat roof; or 2) the mean height between eaves and ridge of gable, hip, gambrel and other sloped roofs.
+The vertical distance from the average elevation of the proposed finished grade or pre-development grade (whichever is more restrictive) along the wall or walls of the building or structure, measured every 10 feet, to: 1) to the highest point of the roof of a flat roof; or 2) the average height between eaves and ridge of gable, hip, gambrel and other sloped roofs.
+Utilities located on a roof shall be included in the calculation of a structure's height.